AthensFramework/PropelJS/README.md

 Step 1: Installation
 --------------------

-This library is published on packagist.
-To install using Composer, add the `"athens/propel-js": "0.*"` line to your `"require"` dependencies:
+This library is published on Packagist.
+To install using Composer, add the `"athens/propel-js": "0.*"` line to your `"require"` section:

 ```
 {